ktmud/data-science-intuition/DS_Intuition.md

 ### What is selection bias?

-### What is an example of a dataset with a non-Gaussian distribution?

 ### What is the difference between frequentist statistics and Bayesian statistics?

 In frequentist statistics, parameters are fixed constants.
 We calculate the likelihood $P(X|\theta)$, the probability of seeing the obsered data points given the parameter of interest.

 In Bayesian statistics, parameters are a random variable with certain distribution.
 We capture our priori uncertainty about the parameter in the form of a prior distribution, $P(\theta)$, then update our belief according to the data we observed, so to get a posterior distribution of the parameter, $P(\theta|X)$.
 Bayesian' Theorem tells us $P(\theta|X) \propto P(X|\theta) \cdot P(\theta)$.

+### How should you decide when to stop an experiment?

 ----